 Do you generally stay away from canned fish?
 Typically, that’s a good idea, since many canned fish are fish you never want to eat.
 But once you hear about the many benefits of a European staple food known as herring, you’ll realized that all fish is not created equal.

 Why is herring healthy to eat?
-This small but strong-tasting fish provides omega-3s and vitamin D that are associated with a number of health perks, including a potential decreased risk of conditions like cancer and heart disease.
+This small but strong-tasting fish is a top omega-3 food, providing omega-3 fatty acids and vitamin D that are associated with a number of health perks, including a potential decreased risk of conditions like cancer and heart disease.

 What Is Herring?